 It is also mentioned that palette is more efficient in single tree case; the loss is marginal.

-The suggested change of reducing the palette size and predictor size for dual tree appears reasonable.
+The suggested change of reducing the palette size to 15 and predictor size to 31 for dual tree appears reasonable.
+This aspect was agreed for adoption.

+For the aspect of table size signalling, see further notes under JVET-Q0519.

+Decision: Adopt JVET-Q0291, only the aspect that the palette size is reduced to 15 and the predictor size to 31 for dual tree case.